dbakewel/netbots/README.md

 # Proposed Learning Goals

 1. Understand NetBots demo robots:
-    * Run the demo and examine the code for the demo robots.
-What is the strengths and weaknesses of each demo robot.
+    * Download and run the demo and examine the code for the demo robots.
+    * What is the strengths and weaknesses of each demo robot?
     * Understand how robots communicate with the server.
     * Run the server with the '-h' option to learn how the server behavior can be changed.
+    * What useful information is in the server conf?
+    * Understand netbots_log module's use of logging level.
+Try -debug and -verbose.
     * Read the entire NetBots README to learn more.

 2. Learn to program for a real-time environment with limited information.
-Make a robot that can beat all the demo robots.
-Some suggested improvements over the demo robots:
+    * Make a robot that can beat all the demo robots.
-    * Have movement, scanning, and firing all happening at the same time.
-    * Use binary search to quickly find the best enemy to fire at.
-    * Take notice of if your robots health is going down or not.
-How should the robot behavior change based on this information?
-    * Avoid colliding with other robots and walls.
-    * If a game is close to ending (gameStep is close to stepMax) can your robot change behavior to win as quickly as possible.
+    * How can each demo robot's basic strategy be be improved? e.g. faster locating of enemies, avoiding hit damage.
+    * Can the strategies of multiple demo robots be combined into a single robot?
+Does this result is a better outcome?
+    * What information is available that none of the demo robots use?
+How an that information be used effectively?
-    * Find other strategies that win faster with less health lost.
+    * Look for other strategies that win faster with less health lost.

-3. Understand what IP addresses and port numbers are.
-    * Why can only one program use a port number at a time?
-    * Why can a different computer use the same port number?
-    * Remove the need to specify robot port (-p) by having the robot find an available port.

-4. Understand how computer resources and network reliability affect a real-time system.
+3. Understand how computer and network resources affect the game.
     * Run a tournament with all processes on one computer and then run the same tournament with all processes on different computers.
 Watch the network and CPU use.
-    * What's the difference in outcome?
+    * What's the difference in resource use and game outcome?
+    * How do the server and robot stat differ?
+Why do they differ?
     * What if you speed up the server by using the -stepsec server option or change the -droprate server option?
-    * How do the stats differ?
-Why do they differ?
+    * Understand IP and port number: Why can only one program use a port number at a time?
+Why can a different computer use the same port number?
+Remove the need to specify robot port (-p) by having the robot find an available port.
+Can you remove the need to specify IP?

-5. Learn how having access to more information can improve program logic.
+4. Learn how having access to more or less information can improve program logic.
+    * Do some robots perform better if message drop rate is turned off (dropRate = 0).
+Do some perform worse?
+Why?
-    * Make one program that acts as two robots and have them work together and share information.
+    * Make one program that acts as two robots and have them share information.
+Can this combined robot perform better?

-6. Learn to work with multiple sockets and custom message formats.
+5. Learn to work with multiple sockets and custom message formats.
     * Make two programs, each acting as one robot, that work together by sending messages to each other.
+    * Use of the netbots_ipc asynchronous methods for communication between robots.
     * Add message types to netbots_ipc for your own use.

-7. Learn to communicate asynchronously with server.
+6. Learn to communicate asynchronously with server.
     * Inspect and understand how BotSocket.sendrecvMessage() works.
     * Stop using synchronous BotSocket.sendrecvMessage() in your robot.
 Use asynchronous BotSocket.sendMessage() and BotSocket.recvMessage() instead.
     * Send more than 1 message to the server per step.
 The server processes up to 4 messages from each robot per step (discards more than 4).
 This offers 4 times the information per step than sendrecvMessage() can provide.